 Water breaks down the boundary layer inside the coat and the insulative air layer will be destroyed and the heat within the coat will now leak out and cold wind can get down directly to the skin as the coat is left open by the water.

 This means that we must either plan for winter when we clip – as in giving the coat plenty of time to grow back – or make sure the dog has proper protection from the elements when winter arrives.

 This won’t be a problem if you have a breed that has a coat that isn’t affected by clipping.
-But the so-called double coated breeds might have a delayed re-growth or no re-growth at all – and you are at risk having a dog with a short or sparse coat when winter arrives.
+But the so-called double-coated breeds might have a delayed re-growth or no re-growth at all – and you are at risk of having a dog with a short or sparse coat when winter arrives.

 If you live in a country with mild winters and the dog is living indoors you don’t really need to bother about it – but if the dog is living outdoors or you live in a country with cold winters – then you need to weigh in the benefits of the short coat during the summer with the risks of lack of protection during the winter.

 You can always put a jacket on the dog if it’s cold or wet and windy to replace the shield the coat is supposed to give the dog.
-But we need to be aware that a jacket can have a negative effect on the enviroment within the coat/skin if left on to long.
+But we need to be aware that a jacket can have a negative effect on the environment within the coat/skin if left on too long.

-We can also do a “inbetween” if its double coated breed – instead of clipping the coat short all over the dog – leave the coat in its natural lenght on the upper part of the body – but clip the stomach/chest and armpits short .
-Make sure that you deshedd the dog so there is only little undercoat left that can form that insulative layer that keeps the heat.
+We can also do an “in-between” if it’s a double-coated breed – instead of clipping the coat short all over the dog – leave the coat in its natural length on the upper part of the body – but clip the stomach/chest and armpits short.
+Make sure that you de-shed the dog so there is only a little undercoat left that can form that insulative layer that keeps the heat.

-This can work well for dogs that´s not overweight and dont have a reduced thermalregulating ability due to age/health.
+This can work well for dogs that are not overweight and don’t have a reduced thermal regulating ability due to age/health.

-Long hanging guard hairs and thick undercoat acts as a shield against rain and wind.
+Long hanging guard hairs and thick undercoat act as a shield against rain and wind.